SafeAgentBench: A Benchmark for Safe Task Planning of Embodied LLM Agents: Experiments

+Here we aim to address \textit{RQ5}.
 To verify the accuracy of GPT-4 evaluation across the three task types, we designed a user study.
 The study included a total of 1008 human ratings.
 To ensure diversity, we selected data from each baseline and formed the final questionnaire in a 3:2:2 ratio across the three task types.
 Results show that the consistency between human and GPT-4 evaluation for each of the three tasks is 91.89\%, 90.36\%, and 90.70\%, respectively, demonstrating the high reliability of GPT-4 evaluation.
+The detailed questionnaire is shown in Table~\ref{tab:user_study} in the appendix.